Modern Jewish historiography: 20th century

 Ephraim Deinard (1846–1930) was a notable 20th century historian of American Jews.
 The writings of Gershom Scholem and Hannah Arendt are also important in modern Jewish historiography of the 1940s.
 Scholem was a critic of the Wissenschaft for their history that had omitted Jewish mysticism.
 Martin Buber also was a significant exponent of Jewish mysticism building on the work of Scholem in the 20th century.

 While most of the historians associated with the Wissenschaft were men, Selma Stern (1890-1981) was the first woman associated with the movement and one of the first professional female historians in Germany.

+Jacob Katz was a pioneering social historian of Jewish history.